-Domestic Violence Services Network (DVSN): The recruitment, training and supervision of victim advocates and a coordinated and compassionate community response to — and support for — victims of domestic violence in Concord and Carlisle.
+Domestic Violence Services Network (DVSN): Supporting the recruitment, training, and supervision of victim advocates, as well as a coordinated and compassionate community response to — and support for — victims of domestic violence in Concord and Carlisle.

-Emerson Hospital Pediatric Intervention: Pediatric coping kits which contain stress reduction tools designed to aid children’s emotional well-being in the hospital environment.
+Emerson Hospital Pediatric Intervention: Adding a book to the preschool age Pediatric Coping Kit, which contains stress reduction tools designed to aid children’s emotional well-being in the hospital environment.

-Household Goods: Operations at Household Goods, which distributes recycled household goods to needy individuals and families in local communities.
+Household Goods: Operations at Household Goods, which distributes recycled household items to over 7,000 needy individuals and families in local communities each year.

 EDUCATION & PROGRAMS FOR CHILDREN & ADULTS

-Concord Carlisle Youth Services Coordinator: Partial funding for a Youth Services Coordinator to build a network for Concord and Carlisle youth, families, neighbors, schools, and organizations to connect young people to resources and programs that support and nurture youth social, emotional and development needs.
+Concord Carlisle Youth Services Coordinator: Funding for this role which builds a network to connect families, schools, and organizations to resources that support youth social, emotional, and developmental needs.

 Concord Area Preschool Association (CAPA): Scholarships for Concord and Carlisle families who could not otherwise afford the cost of preschool for their children.

 Concord Children’s Center: Tuition assistance for income qualifying families with infants through grade 2.

 Concord Recreation: Scholarships for Concord and Carlisle families to enable their children to attend summer camp.